SEO Trends: 45 Experts On The Future Of Search

 Aleyda Solis, Founder at Orainti

-I believe 2015 will be a year when we will see the growth of semantic search and optimization, as well as mobile and multidevice SEO, which is finally a reality in 2014 and will become key in 2015.
+I believe will be a year when we will see the growth of semantic search and optimization, as well as mobile and multidevice SEO, which is finally a reality and will become key.

-This will become a standard in 2015 SEO plans for brands, which should also start taking their app optimization into consideration with app indexing now possible with Google.
+This will become a standard SEO plans for brands, which should also start taking their app optimization into consideration with app indexing now possible with Google.

 Charity Stebbins, Senior Content Strategist at Conductor

-Consumers will make this demand more clearly than ever in 2015: their own personalized web ecosystem.
+Consumers will make this demand more clearly than ever: their own personalized web ecosystem.
 Customers feel entitled to a brand experience on their own terms, and will increasingly resist companies that don’t cater to their persona or how buy-ready they are.
 As a result, we’ll see SEO practitioners turning their attention from keywords toward targeted content.

 Naturally, search engines will be reacting to this demand, too.
 I wouldn’t be surprised to see an algorithm shift that serves content based on relevance to a searcher’s persona.
 When that happens, brands who have already started segmenting their content by persona and stage will have a sizable advantage.